nogibjj/AlisonReynolds_Weekly_Exploratory_Demos/README.md

 To run the function, cd into the case_convert directory and run `cargo run -- convert "name of case"`

+## Week 7
+time_to_eat: In week 7 I created a microservice that gives the user a food to eat based on the meal they enter.
+The lib.rs file contains lists of the most common breakfast, lunch, snack, and dinner foods in the U.S. and functions to randomly generate one of the entries.
+The main.rs file contains the framework to run the actix service.
+The home page has a welcome message, and the user can add /breakfast, /lunch, /snack, or /dinner to get a food suggestion for that meal.

+To run the function, cd into the time_to_eat directory and run `cargo run`

 ## References